Energy Saving Rewards for Community or Government Buildings

 Video Above: Watch the webinar to hear from Village of Hastings-on-Hudson Mayor Nicola Armacost as she shares how the village enrolled.
 Plus, David Klatt, COO of Logical Buildings, walks through the step-by-step enrollment process.
 Since 2022, the Village of Hastings-on-Hudson’s municipal buildings have been active participants, earning thousands of dollars annually.

-More than a dozen municipalities in Westchester County participate in the demand response program, a collaboration between Sustainable Westchester and Logical Buildings.
-By strategically reducing energy use at key times, they earn thousands of dollars annually while also leading by example for their residents and community.
+More than a dozen municipalities in Westchester County participate in the demand response program, GridRewards, a collaboration between Sustainable Westchester and Logical Buildings.
+They not only earn thousands of dollars by reducing energy annually during critical periods, but also set a strong example for their residents and community.

 Municipal buildings—including recreation centers, village halls, fire departments, and libraries—are making a meaningful impact.
-If your municipality isn’t enrolled yet, connect with Lauren@SustainableWestchester.org to start earning and driving positive change!
+If your municipality isn’t enrolled yet, connect with us at [email protected] to start earning and driving positive change!

 RIVERTOWN MAYORS